matter-labs/tutorials/TUTORIAL.md

 Account deployed on address 0x6b6B8ea196a6F27EFE408288a4FEeBE9A9e12005
 ```

-So, we are ready to use `SpendLimit`.
+So, we are ready to try the functionality of the `SpendLimit` contract.
 For the test, now please open [zkSync2.0 testnet explorer](https://zksync2-testnet.zkscan.io/) and search for the deployed Account contract address to be able to track transactions and changes in balance which we will see in the following sections.

+**TIP**: For contract verification, please refer to [this section of the documentation](https://v2-docs.zksync.io/dev/developer-guides/contracts/contract-verification.html).

 ## Set the daily spending limit